-And you’ll be delighted that your all-time no. 1 – the volta do mar – is about to become immortalised as a restaurant in Covent Garden.
+And you’ll be delighted that your all-time no. 1 – the volta do mar – has now become immortalised as a restaurant in Covent Garden.

-Just like the volta – which, as you know, involved sailing perpendicularly away from home ports to pick up useable winds, and enabled Portuguese sailors to voyage across the oceans – it’ll feature a menu of classic Portuguese dishes and recipes infused with influences from its trading posts around the world.
+Just like the volta – which, as you well know, involved sailing perpendicularly away from home ports to pick up useable winds, and enabled Portuguese sailors to voyage across the oceans – the menu here is built of classic Portuguese dishes and recipes infused with influences from its trading posts around the world.
 That means you’ll find Brazilian smoked ham and Iberican pork vindalho from Goa sitting side by side with freshly baked pastel de nata from the in-house bakery.
-The quality of the dishes has earned the place a Michelin Bib Gourmand – unsurprising seeing as it’s all cooked up by chef George Tannock, who’s previously manned the pans at The Fat Duck, Sexy Fish,
+The quality of the dishes has earned the place a Michelin Bib Gourmand – unsurprising seeing as it’s all cooked up by chef George Tannock, who’s previously manned the pans at The Fat Duck, Sexy Fish…

 and Exuberant Snail.

 Volta do Mar | 13-15 Tavistock Street, London WC2E 7PS

-Looking for somewhere to eat now?
+Looking for somewhere to eat?
 Take a look at the best restaurants in Covent Garden